- National Affairs correspondent for the The Nation

 - Author of numerous anti-capitalist screeds

-For nearly four decades, William Greider has been a reporter for newspapers, magazines, and television.
-He is currently the national affairs correspondent for The Nation magazine.
+Born in Cincinnati on August 6, 1936, William Greider is a longtime reporter for newspapers, magazines, and television.
+He has served as the national affairs correspondent for The Nation magazine.
 He previously spent 17 years as the national affairs editor for Rolling Stone magazine, and fifteen years as a national correspondent, columnist, and editor for the Washington Post.
 Greider was raised in a suburb of Cincinnati, Ohio and graduated from Princeton University in 1958.
-He currently resides in Washington, DC.

 Greider is the author of several popular books, including One World, Ready or Not (an anti-globalization screed); Secrets of the Temple (a book which Greider describes as “the definitive popular study of America’s central bank”); Who Will Tell The People (a radical examination of American politics); and The Soul of Capitalism: Opening Paths to a Moral Economy (a standard leftist attack on capitalism).